KNOWN AND COMMON FAKE COACH SERIAL NUMBERS

 Not a fake number, but fakes are showing up with phony price tags showing a variety of different style numbers but with the abbreviated description "EMB OP PAT LEAH" short for Embossed Op Art Patent Leah.

-This description should ONLY belong on a patent leather tote or satchel-style bag and most genuine ones would have style numbers of 13178 or 14729
+This description should ONLY belong on a patent leather tote or satchel-style bag and most genuine ones would have style numbers of 13178 or 14729.
+Have these authenticated.

-Please remember, just because a Coach item seems to have the right style number, or looks just like the picture from Coach's website, or the C's line up correctly, or you found it on Google, OR IT HAS YKK ZIPPERS, that doesn't mean it's genuine.
+Please remember, just because a Coach item seems to have the right style number, or looks just like the picture from Coach's website or another purse on Ebay, or the C's line up correctly, or you found it on Google, OR IT HAS YKK ZIPPERS, that doesn't mean it's genuine.
+See the six Coach Guides by Ebay seller Salearea for an excellent explanation of the YKK Zipper Myth and many other Authenticity Myths and questions: